|Best cordless handheld vacuum||Black+Decker 20V Max Flex Handheld Vacuum||Check Price||

 Cordless handheld vacuums are a convenient choice for supplementary cleaning that will suit most homes (or vehicles).
 They rely on rechargeable batteries to provide power and suction.
 A full charge will typically last between 15 and 40 minutes, though a lithium-ion battery could last longer.
 Recharge time is usually between two and five hours, but for lower-end models, this could be as long as 16 hours.
 As the battery begins to drain, you may notice a depletion in suction power, but this shouldn’t be a problem for dry spills and dust.
 The best cordless handheld vacuum will also be lighter than their corded contemporaries, providing more flexibility for quickly cleaning tricky areas.

-A corded handheld vacuum is heavier than other models and needs an electrical outlet to function, but you’ll never need to worry about running out of battery.
-Corded models typically have a larger capacity for dander, dirt, and dust than cordless models, which will cut down on trips to the trash can.
-Plus, they usually come at a cheaper price point.
-If you’re frequently cleaning the same area and you know an outlet is easily within reach, it might be more cost-effective to go with the best corded handheld vacuum.
+Corded handheld vacuums tend to be heavier than other models and need power from an electrical outlet to function, but you’ll never need to worry about them running out of battery mid-cleaning.
+Corded models typically have a larger storage capacity, cutting down on trips to the trash can.
+They’re also usually cheaper.
+If you’re frequently cleaning the same area and you know an outlet is easily within reach, a wireless handheld vacuum may not be necessary.

 Best cordless handheld vacuum: Black+Decker 20V Max Flex Handheld Vacuum